top of page

 1983

-The ESB 7 series represented and still represents one of the greatest expressions in the field of music reproduction.
-It is a line of speakers designed and built with the sole objective of achieving the highest listening quality, of any musical genre and in any environment.
-The sound characteristics are absolutely exceptional, linked to the natural timbre, the enormous dynamic capacity and high efficiency.
-But success must be considered to the project, which sees at its heart the DSR, the "distributed spectrum" emission, a revolutionary technique, entirely developed by the ESB research center and thanks to the work of Eng.
-Giussani.
-These incredible speakers finally allow you to recreate the image of the stage and its performers down to the smallest detail.
-Just like alive.
-Not only Doug Sax will say this, but those who own Series 7 speakers at home still say it today.
+ESB’s 7 Series represented and still represents one of the greatest expressions in the field of music reproduction.
+It is a line of speakers designed and built with the sole objective of achieving the highest sound quality with any music genre in any environment.
+The sound characteristics are absolutely exceptional, linked to natural timbre, enormous dynamic capacity and high efficiency.
+But at the heart of its success is DSR, the "distributed spectrum" emission, a revolutionary technique, entirely developed by ESB’s research center, thanks to the work of engineer Giussani.
+These incredible speakers recreate the image of the soundstage and its musicians down to the smallest detail.
+As Good As Live.
+Audio critic Doug Sax would agree, as would those who own Series 7 speakers today:

-“I can’t remember the last time that listened through a complete work.
+“I can’t remember the last time that I listened through a complete work.
 The result was stunning, way beyond accurate; a seamless, effortless recreation of the instruments, the room, the musician’s interplay and emotion - I have never heard a speaker re-create the spatiality of these Italian wonders.
-The ESB 7/06, a restorative experience“ (see full review here)
+The ESB 7/06 was a restorative experience.“ (see full review here)

 Doug Sax, Sheffield Lab about the ESB 7/06 (CES, 1983)